Anatomy of a Killer Website That Can Flood You With Sales

 A recent study by Google reveals that a whopping 53% of mobile users would coldheartedly abandon a website if it takes a little over 3 seconds to load.
 This statistic is reduced to only 40% for desktop users, but that’s still a considerable loss, especially if you think about how hard it is to get traffic to your site in the first place.

-As far as website loading speed goes, one of the best strategies that can benefit any site is to leverage a Content Delivery Network or CDN.
+Regarding website loading speed, one of the best strategies to benefit any site is leveraging a Content Delivery Network or CDN.